vedrio17/Blog-App/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License].

 ---

-Feel free to customize this template based on your specific project details and preferences.